aivscovid19/data_pipeline/Integrated_URL_builder/README.md

 ## Working:

 This container was tested only in Google Compute Engine VMs, so this should be a good starting point to run this application.
 This is a good piece of advice, as we don't recommend doing web scraping on your local machine.
-To get things working easily, create this VM with a Service Account with read and write permissions to BigQuery.

 To start working on it, first clone the repository to your machine: